 Definition 2.1 (Graph).
-A graph is a couple G = (V, E), where V is a finite set of nodes (or vertices), and $E \subseteq V \times V$ is a set of edges.
-A weighted graph is defined by G = (V, E, w), where $w : E \mapsto \mathbb{R}+$ is fcalled the weight function.
+A graph is a couple G = (V, E), where V is a set of nodes (or vertices), and $E \subseteq V \times V$ is a set of edges.
+A weighted graph is defined by G = (V, E, w), where $w : E \mapsto \mathbb{R}^+$ is called the weight function.

-We also define some basic concepts that will be needed later on to build simplicial complexes on graphs.
+We also define some basic concepts that we will need later to build simplicial complexes on graphs.

 Definition 2.2 (Clique).
-A clique is a set of nodes where each pair is connected.
-That is, a clique C of a graph G = (V, E) is a subset of V such that $\forall i, j \in C, i \neq j \implies (i, j) \in E$.
-A clique is said to be maximal if it cannot be augmented by any node.
+A clique is a set of nodes where each pair is adjacent.
+That is, a clique C of a graph G = (V, E) is a subset of V such that for all $i, j \in C, i \neq j \implies (i, j) \in E$.
+A clique is said to be maximal if it cannot be augmented by any node, such that the resulting set of nodes is itself a clique.

-Temporal networks are defined in the more general framework of multilayer networks [12].
+Temporal networks can be defined in the more general framework of multilayer networks [15].
 However, this definition is much too general for our simple applications, and we restrict ourselves to edge-centric time-varying graphs [9].
-In this model, the set of nodes is fixed and doesn't change over time, whereas edges can appear or disappear at different timestamps.
+In this model, the set of nodes is fixed, but edges can appear or disappear at different times.